-The oil is circulated by exploiting the pressure difference between the oil separator, at the discharge pressure, and the point of injection, where the pressure is slightly higher than the suction pressure (no oil pump is then necessary).
+The oil is circulated by exploiting the pressure difference between the crankcase, at the discharge pressure, and the point of injection, where the pressure is slightly higher than the suction pressure (no oil pump is then necessary).

-From the oil separator the oil flows through a filter to the suction bearings, to the injection point on the screw profile and to the discharge bearing chamber.
+From the crankcase the oil flows through a filter to the suction bearings, to the injection point on the screw profile and to the discharge bearing chamber.
+For the ES3 compressors only, there is also a capillary tube that carries the oil to the slide valve control cylinder for capacity control.